 The Health Insurance Marketplace, or Exchange, is an online shopping center based at HealthCare.gov.
 It's where to go to apply for coverage, find out if you qualify for savings, and make changes to your health plan.

 If your employer offers health insurance coverage, they may have a website where you can shop for plans.
-This is called a "private marketplace," and it's different from the Federal or State Marketplaces.
+This is called a "private exchange," and it's different from the Federal or State Marketplaces.

 Who shops on the Marketplace?

 If you and your family don't have health insurance coverage through your job, you can choose a health plan from the Marketplace and pay for it on your own.
 If you are self-employed or unemployed, the Marketplace is a place to go for health coverage.
 If your employer offers health insurance coverage, you can still shop the Marketplace, but you will pay full price for your plan.
 Everyone who shops the health insurance Marketplace must be a U.S. citizen and live in the United States.
 If you qualify for Medicare, you are not eligible to shop the Marketplace.
 People who are incarcerated are also not eligible.